Pavlov and Cloud Computing Anxiety: How Might We

 “After all we own our home, our vehicles, and our money.
 And yet even that is not the truth in its entirety,” writes Don Cleveland at the industry newsletter CloudTweaks.
 “For most of us, however, the mortgage holder can be considered at least a part owner who requires us to have insurance and make payments.
 And if all of us decided to visit our money at the bank on the same day we would be disappointed yet we rest assured that the government has guaranteed it, and the banks are taking care of it.”

-The important issue is that we use far more outsourcing than we are “conditioned” to believe.
+The important issue, when confronting our cloud computing anxiety, is that we use far more outsourcing than we are “conditioned” to believe.
 In actuality each time we engage in online banking we are participating in one of many variations on cloud computing both technologically, and in the conditioned sense in that we no longer look at our money under the mattress.
 This is a “cloud” thang, for sure.